nestorSag/urara-blog/urara/town-name-generator/+page.md

 As a non-native speaker I have to admit I wouldn't bat an eye if I saw any of those on a road sign (Perhap's Miller's Mill would raise some suspicion), which somehow makes it more amusing.

-This little experiment can be re-run for any other country or subregion with barely any change in command line parameters too, so I also had a chuckle doing this for Mexican towns.
+This little experiment can be re-run for any other country or subregion with barely any change in command line parameters, so I also had a chuckle doing this for Mexican towns.
 Some of the best ones:

 * San Juan Guilalapam
 * El Malo